Welsh Triathlon Super Series 2020

 Right, I’m in.
 How do I enter?

 Be sure though when you do register, you enter your name as it is printed on your race licence, clearly give your membership number and don’t forget to put your team/club name down!!
-Just make sure then that your club has registered its intentions to compete.
+Just make sure then that your club is affiliated to Welsh Triathlon.

-A big thanks to…
+A BIG Thanks to…